expressjs/express/Readme.md

  The quickest way to get started with express is to utilize the executable `express(1)` to generate an application as shown below:

  Install the executable.
-As of Express v4, the executable is stored in a separate repository:
+The executable's major version will match Express's:

-    $ npm install -g express-generator
+    $ npm install -g express-generator@3

  Create the app: